June 25, 2025 (5mo ago) — last updated November 11, 2025 (19d ago)

 • Replace blaming language with reflective questions about your contribution and next steps.

-• Use after‑action reviews to identify lessons without self‑judgment.
+• Use after‑action reviews to identify lessons without harsh self‑judgment.

 Top 10 Tips — Quick Comparison